UKCloud/maloja/maloja/doc/quickstart.rst

 Create an options file
 ~~~~~~~~~~~~~~~~~~~~~~

-Make a text file `options.private` containing connection strings to your cloud
+Make a text file '`options.private`' containing connection strings to your cloud
 endpoint on two lines like this::

     --url=https://api.vcd.portal.XXXXXXXXX.YYY